-The illustrations show an open dome, but the procedure is the same for all other domes.
+The illustrations show an open dome, but the procedure is the same for closed domes.
 Follow these instructions to replace your domes.

-1. Remove the used dome by pulling it off the receiver and discard.
+1. Remove the used dome by pulling it off the receiver and then discard it.
 This may require a bit of force.